 AAFCO is a voluntary organization, which is comprised largely of regulatory officials who have responsibility for enforcing their state’s laws and regulations concerning the safety of animal feeds.
-This should fall under the auspices of the FDA but according to the FDA “AAFCO is vital to the continued regulation of pet food products because FDA has limited enforcement resources that are focused on human food safety issues.”
+According to the FDA, “AAFCO is vital to the continued regulation of pet food products because FDA has limited enforcement resources that are focused on human food safety issues.”

-AAFCO advisors and committee members include representatives from major feed manufacturers and ingredient suppliers such as Nestle Purina, Hills Pet Nutrition, Nutro Products and Cargill Animal Nutrition.
-Despite this, AAFCO claims that its function is to protect the consumer.
-Despite its regulations, AAFCO has no means of enforcement, nor do they perform any analytical testing of foods.
+AAFCO states that it has been formed to protect the consumer.
+Despite being composed of many regulatory officials, AAFCO as an organization has no means of enforcement, nor do they perform any analytical testing of foods.
 Regardless, AAFCO’s regulations are adopted by most states and are the standard to which pet and livestock feed manufacturers must adhere.

 AAFCO Devises Pet Food and Feed Labeling Guidelines

 AAFCO endeavors to protect the consumer through labeling requirements, ingredient requirements and nutritional requirements.
 Any dog food manufacturer that wants to make the claim that their food is ‘nutritionally complete’ must meet AAFCO’s nutritional requirements, feeding trial requirements, or produce a food similar to one which has met these requirements.